Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 3/Chapter_3.md

         [(B + C) + A] or [B + (C + A)]

 Note that left recursive disallows the use of some important syntax analysis algorithms.
-So most languages right recusive is used by using LHS at the right end of the RHS.
+So most languages right recursive is used by using LHS at the right end of the RHS.

         <factor> -> <exp> ** <factor>
                   | <exp>